 Great Basin College has adopted the Nevada System of Higher Education Title IX revisions to the NSHE policy.
-This policy was approved by the Board of Regents June, 2020.
-A complete copy of Title 4, Codification of Board of Regents Policy Statements Chapter 8, Section 13 Policy Against Discrimination and Sexual Harassment; Complaint Procedures for the Nevada System of Higher Education may be found on page 280 or at gbcnv.edu.
+This policy was approved by the Board of Regents in June, 2020.
+A complete copy of Title 4, Codification of Board of Regents Policy Statements Chapter 8, Section 13 Policy Against Discrimination and Sexual Harassment; Complaint Procedures for the Nevada System of Higher Education may be found at gbcnv.edu.